mkdocs/mkdocs/docs/user-guide/styling-your-docs.md

 every feature of MkDocs.
 It only officially supports two levels in the navigation (see #1107).

+!!! note
+   As of version 1.1 Bootstrap has been updated from 3.0.3 to 4.1.3.
+After this update 2 filenames were changed to avoid confusion.
+If you are having issues with bootstrap you may need to change these filenames as described below.

+   Filename Updates:
+   css/bootstrap-custom.min.css => css/bootstrap.min.css
+   js/bootstrap-3.0.3.min.js => js/bootstrap.min.js

 ![mkdocs](../img/mkdocs.png)

 In addition to the default [theme configuration options], the `mkdocs` theme